Levi Brown (quarterback)

-Jacob Levi Brown (born March 11, 1987) is the Quarterbacks coach at Valdosta State University.
-Brown was formerly the offensive coordinator for the Faulkner University American football team.
-Brown was an American football graduate assistant at Troy University and former quarterback.
-He was drafted by the Buffalo Bills in the seventh round of the 2010 NFL Draft.
-He played college football at Troy.
+Jacob Levi Brown (born March 11, 1987) is an American football coach and former quarterback who is currently the quarterbacks coach at Valdosta State University.
+He played college football for the Richmond Spiders and the Troy Trojans and was selected by the Buffalo Bills in the seventh round of the 2010 NFL draft.

+Brown also served as a graduate assistant at his alma mater, and the offensive coordinator for the Faulkner University.

 College career

 Brown played for the University of Richmond from 2005 to 2006.
 He only started three games at Richmond, and after the 2006 season, transferred to Troy University.
 After redshirting during the 2007 season, Brown started in 2008 with the Trojans.
 He has many Trojan passing records.
 In 2009, he broke the Troy and Sunbelt Conference record by passing for 4,254 yards.
 He finished second in the nation in passing yards in 2009, and Brown was the Sun Belt Conference Player of the Year.